michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 Working Papers
 -----

-* <a href="https://www.cesifo.org/en/publications/2024/working-paper/competition-only-one-click-away-digital-markets-act-impact-google">"Is Competition Only One Click Away?
-The Digital Markets Act Impact on Google Maps"</a>, with Louis-Daniel Pape, 2024 (Current Draft)
-  * Minor Revision, Marketing Science
-  * <a href="https://www.cresse.info/wp-content/uploads/2025/09/CRESSE_CCIA_AWARDS_2025_v1.pdf">"CRESSE Best Paper Awards for Young Researchers"</a>
-  * <a href="https://www.cesifo.org/en/publications/2024/working-paper/competition-only-one-click-away-digital-markets-act-impact-google">"CESifo Working Paper No. 11226, 2024"</a>

 * <a href="https://www.cesifo.org/en/publications/2024/working-paper/rating-systems-and-end-game-effect-when-reputation-works-and-when">"Rating Systems and the End-Game Effect: When Reputation Works and When it Doesn't"</a>, with Chiara Belletti and Elizaveta Pronkina, 2024 (Current Draft)
   * Reject & Resubmit, Marketing Science
   * <a href="https://www.cesifo.org/en/publications/2024/working-paper/rating-systems-and-end-game-effect-when-reputation-works-and-when">"CESifo Working Paper No. 11253, 2024"</a>